peterMangrove/mangrove-docs-test/offer-maker/maker-contract.md

 {% hint style="info" %}
 **Multiple offers per address**

-A Maker Contract can post more than one offer.
+An account can post more than one offer.
 When it gets called through `makerExecute`, it will receive the id of the offer being executed as well as additional information.
 {% endhint %}

 {% hint style="info" %}
 **Example scenario**
-Suppose that an [offer](reactive-offer.md) managed by the Maker Contract promises 100,000 DAI in exchange for 100,000 USDC.
+Suppose that an [offer](reactive-offer.md) managed by a contract promises 100,000 DAI in exchange for 100,000 USDC.

-Upon being called, **Maker Contract** has 100,000 USDC available and may source DAI from anywhere on the chain.
+Upon being called, the contract has 100,000 USDC available (just given to it by Mangrove) and may source DAI from anywhere on the chain.
 It needs to end execution with 100,000 available and ready to be transferred by Mangrove through `transferFrom`.
 {% endhint %}

 ## Offer execution

-A **Maker Contract** MUST have a `makerExecute` callback functions of the following type:
+The logic associated with an offer MUST be implemented through a `makerExecute` callback functions of the following type:

 {% tabs %}
 {% tab title="Signature" %}